hyperledger-labs/fabric-operations-console/packages/athena/env/README.md

   "read_only_enabled": false,

   // if true the osnadmin/channel-participation features in Fabric v2.4+ will be enabled
-  // defaults false
+  // defaults true
-  "osnadmin_feats_enabled": false
+  "osnadmin_feats_enabled": true
 },

 // file logging settings